-Best vacuum cleaners for pet hair 2024 UK – the 6 must-have models for pet owners
+Best vacuum cleaners for pet hair 2024 UK - reviews of the 6 must-have models for pet owners

-Many of the best vacuum cleaners already do a great job at picking up dust and debris on both hard floors and carpets; however, being able to pick up deep-rooted pet hair is a challenge that only the best vacuum cleaners for pet hair can face head-on.
+Many of the best vacuum cleaners are great on hard floors and carpets, but being able to pick up deep-rooted pet hair is a challenge that only the best vacuum cleaners for pet hair are up to.

-That's why we've put some of the very top choices from leading brands through their paces to help you decide on the best fit for your home that both you and your pets will love.
-For variation, we've even reviewed some of the best cordless vacuum cleaners with attachments designed to remove pet hair from carpets and upholstery.
+For the purposes of variation, we've even reviewed some of the best cordless vacuum cleaners with attachments designed to remove pet hair from carpets and upholstery.

 Every one of the best vacuum cleaners for pet hair in our guide has been tried by the Ideal Home team, so not only have we been able to rank based on performance, but you can also find our specific thoughts on testing with our vacuum reviews.